runningcode/fladle/README.md

 `flankCoordinates = "com.github.flank:flank"` to specify custom flank coordinates.

 ### debugApk
 This is the path to the app's debug apk.
+Supports wildcard characters.
+Example `build/outputs/apk/debug/*.apk`.

 ### instrumentationApk
 This is the path to the app's instrumentation apk.
+Supports wildcard characters.
+Example `build/outputs/apk/androidTest/debug/*.apk`.

 ### additionalTestApks
 Paths to additional test configurations.